Kai1817/ML-Models/README.md

-Various ML models used for different purpose.
+Various ML models used for different purpose.Go through the procedures of the various Machine Learning Models.
 If you need the CSV file contact me through mail because  the Csv file is too big to upload here.
-My email id is in the profile of github.
+My email id kaibalyabiswal18@gmail.com